degi/wanulcas/docs/overview.md

 ![fig3](./media/image10.jpeg)

-**Figure 3.7.** Steps (1…8) in daily cycle of calculations of water uptake; the interrupted arrows represent information flows.
+Figure 4.2.
+Steps (1…8) in daily cycle of calculations of water uptake; the interrupted arrows represent information flows.

 The procedure for water uptake is similar to that for nutrient uptake (see below), but the transport equations are analogous in terms of